jpink325/Nutrition_Assistant/README.md

 1. Being able to successfully overcome the ValueError on the program

-3. To reduce redundancy, calling upon other functions (like fourEveryone()).
+2. To reduce redundancy, calling upon other functions (like fourEveryone()).
 It saved many lines of code

-5. Being able to account for allergies/restrictions without printing out a statement that calls for an ingredient that they are allergic to.
+3. Being able to account for allergies/restrictions without printing out a statement that calls for an ingredient that they are allergic to.
 Same goes with restrictions(vegan) and not printing anything like "You should buy milk".
 There might be a "if keto, you should consider" but nothing that urges themm to buy something the user is allergic to.

-7. Successfully being able to account for various answers, such as lowercase, etc. Some of the restrictions had similar first couple of letters (like vegetarian and vegan), which I was able to adapt the code so that a vegan's input is not given a vegetarian input, etc.
+4. Successfully being able to account for various answers, such as lowercase, etc. Some of the restrictions had similar first couple of letters (like vegetarian and vegan), which I was able to adapt the code so that a vegan's input is not given a vegetarian input, etc.

-8. Successfully able to automate sending email messages.
+5. Successfully able to automate sending email messages.
 This took some lines of code, ended up performing my main task (what takes this even further).
 I effectively learned how emails from my gmail (and possibly gmails in general) are sent

+6. Successfully able to hide a password.
+This took me some time.
+If you look at GmailReminder.Survey.py, you might've noticed I imported a file called cred.
+This is another private file that I have on PyCharm.
+The reason I imported this is because it contains some confidential information.
+By having it stored in a secure spot, I learned that I can run code (while hiding the password) so it cannot be taken.
+An essential component of cybersecurity